Arihant-A/Arihant_1/a/README.md

 **Code Walkthrough:**

-This module is structurally identical to `dff_asyncres` with two key differences:
+This module has an exact structural equivalence with `dff_asyncres` except for the following differences:
-- The control signal is named `async_set`.
+- The control variable is called `async_set`.
-- On assertion, `q` is forced to `1'b1` (logic HIGH) instead of `1'b0`.
-This is a **set** operation rather than a **reset** operation.
+- When asserted, the value of `q` is forced to `1'b1` (or logic HIGH).

-This distinction matters for initialization: resets drive a known low state (common for counters, FSMs), while sets drive a known high state (common for priority signals, active-low enables).
+The importance of this lies on how the reset works: resets provide a certain LOW level (typical when initializing counters and FSM states), whereas a set will provide a certain HIGH level (priority and active low signals, typically).

 **Terminal Output:**